-It is hemoglobin with heme group with iron in the ferric state, Fe (III) (that is, oxidized).
+It is hemoglobin with heme group with iron in the ferric state, Fe (III) (oxidized).

 Methemoglobin is an altered state of hemoglobin created in the presence of oxidative stress.

-This process occurs naturally in the body at low levels, and endogenous systems exist to reduce the iron state of iron to the ferrous state.
+This process occurs naturally in the body at low levels, and endogenous systems exist to reduce the iron state of iron to the ferrous form.

 This renders hemoglobin unable to carry oxygen, leading to decreased oxygen supply to the tissues.